Rondel dagger: Design and construction

-The blade's tang extended through the handle, which was cylindrical, normally carved from wood or bone.
-In cross section, the blade was usually diamond-shaped, lenticular, or triangular.
-These blades would have a sharpened point, and either one or both edges would also be sharpened.
+The blade's tang extends through the handle, which is cylindrical, normally carved from wood or bone.
+In cross section, the blade is usually diamond-shaped, lenticular, or triangular.
+These blades have a sharpened point, and either one or both edges are also sharpened, while some had no sharpened edges at all.
 They were principally designed for use with a stabbing action, either underarm, or over arm with a reverse grip (reminiscent of an ice pick).
-The long straight blade would not have lent itself to a slashing or sabre action.
+The long straight blade does not lend itself to a slashing or sabre action.

-Rondel daggers were designed to be ideal for close-quarter combat which often required grappling.
+Rondel daggers were designed to be ideal for close-quarter combat which often requires grappling.
 They were used for puncturing and bursting the links in mail armour and they could penetrate the weaker points in plate armour and helmets, such as areas of thinner plate, any gaps and the various joints.
+The wide, spherical pommel might have assisted by making it easier for the user to push or punch the point of the dagger home.
 As armour improved, puncturing in such ways was one of the only ways in which the heavy armour of men-at-arms could be breached.

 Examples also exist of four-edged rondel daggers, the blade having a cruciform profile.
-These blades would not have been suited for cutting, or use as a general utility tool; they would have been worn as a side-arm in battle as a thrusting weapon, foreshadowing the appearance of the stiletto in the 16th century.
+These blades are not suited for cutting, or use as a general utility tool; they were worn as a side-arm in battle as a thrusting weapon, foreshadowing the appearance of the stiletto in the 16th century.
 Rondel daggers which have survived and found their way into museums and collections are usually those with fine craftsmanship and often ornate decoration.
 The blades may be engraved, the grips ornately carved, and the hand guards and pommels highly decorated.